 The ability of the human mind to associate information is a critical feature of its creative abilities.
 Why?
 While many anthropologist believe human brain size was driven by tool building the fact is that socialization proves to be a greater stimulus for creativity.
 If we look at the rate of innovation before agriculture and city states, tools did not change much in tens of thousands of years!
 So tool making is not the driver for bigger brains.

 Why nature is naturally selecting for free association in humans is due to the social demands of the species, which is something Dr. Richard Leaky has hinted at.
-Free associate of information allows us to invent interesting topics of conversation and in fact would re-enforce the ability to sensationalize!
+Free association of information allows us to invent interesting topics of conversation and in fact, would reinforce the ability to sensationalize!
 The more interesting you can make a topic or invent a myth or personal experience the more attention one can get from the troop or tribe.
-Such attention can then lead to greater influence in a group which can realize such individuals to solicit more mates and collaboration from peers.
-It is not until recently that the social creative impetus of humans have been applied to sophisticated tool making.
+Such attention can then lead to greater influence in a group that can realize such individuals to solicit more mates and collaboration from peers.
+It is not until recently that the social creative impetus of humans has been applied to sophisticated tool making.

 No one has looked at the ability of the human brain to freely associate information as a product of information processing and data structuring.
 When trying to engineer the equivalent in current software development paradigm it is impossible or is it?

-Below is a software tool that can analyze sentences, paragraphs, pages, and even books and related them to topics of information through an ontological framework.
-It effectively allows software to have an impression!
+Below is a software tool that can analyze sentences, paragraphs, pages, and even books and relates them to topics of information through an ontological framework.
+It effectively allows the software to have an impression!